codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

     * So averaging the predictions of RBMs with the predictions of matrix-factorization is a big win.
   * The winning group used multiple different RBM models in their average of over a hundred models.
     * Their main models were matrix factorization and RBMs (I think).

+### Lecture 12 Quiz
+  1. The Boltzmann Machine learning algorithm involves computing two expectations
+    1. <s_i,s_j>_data: Expected value of sisj at equilibrium when the visible units are fixed to be the data.
+    2. <s_i,s_j>_model: Expected value of sisj at equilibrium when the visible units are not fixed.
+  When applied to a general Boltzmann Machine (not a Restricted one), this is an approximate learning algorithm because
+    * CHECKED [lec12.pdf, p.
+22] - There is no efficient way to compute the first expectation exactly.
+    * CHECKED - There is no efficient way to compute the second expectation exactly.
+    * UNCHECKED - The first expectation can be computed exactly, but the second one cannot be.
+    * UNCHECKED - The first expectation cannot be computed exactly, but the second one can be.
+  2. Throughout the lecture, when talking about Boltzmann Machines, why do we talk in terms of computing the expected value of sisj and not the value of sisj ?
+    * It does not make sense to talk in terms of a unique value of sisj because si and sj are random variables and the Boltzmann Machine defines a probability distribution over them.
+    * It is not possible to compute the exact value no matter how much computation time is provided.
+So all we can do is compute an approximation.
+    * It is possible to compute the exact value but it is computationally inefficient.
+    * CHECKED - The expectation only refers to an average over all training cases.
+  3. When learning an RBM, we decrease the energy of data particles and increase the energy of fantasy particles [FWC - see slide 26 of lec12.pdf].
+Brian insists that the latter is not needed.
+He claims that it is should be sufficient to just decrease the energy of data particles and the energy of all other regions of state space would have increased relatively.
+This would also save us the trouble of sampling from the model distribution.
+What is wrong with this intuition ?
+    * There is nothing wrong with the intuition.
+This method is an alternative way of learning a Boltzmann Machine.
+    * Since total energy is constant, some particles must loose energy for others to gain energy.
+    * The model could decrease the energy of data particles in ways such that the energy of negative particles also gets decreased.
+If this happens there will be no net learning and energy of all particles will keep going down without bounds.
+    * The sum of all updates must be zero so we need to increase the energy of negative particles to balance things out.
+  4. Restricted Boltzmann Machines are easier to learn than Boltzmann Machines with arbitrary connectivity.
+Which of the following is a contributing factor ?

+In RBMs, there are no connections among hidden units or among visible units.

+It is possible to run a persistent Markov chain in RBMs but not in general BMs.

+RBMs are more powerful models, i.e., they can model more probability distributions than general BMs.

+The energy of any configuration of an RBM is a linear function of its states.
+This is not true for a general BM.
+1
+point
+5.

+PCD a better algorithm than CD1 when it comes to training a good generative model of the data.
+This means that samples drawn from a freely running Boltzmann Machine which was trained with PCD (after enough time) are likely to look more realistic than those drawn from the same model trained with CD1.
+Why does this happen ?

+In PCD, the persistent Markov chain can remember the state of the positive particles across mini-batches and show them when sampling.
+However, CD1 resets the Markov chain in each update so it cannot retain information about the data for a long time.

+In PCD, only a single Markov chain is used throughout learning, whereas CD1 starts a new one in each update.
+Therefore, PCD is a more consistent algorithm.

+In PCD, many Markov chains are used throughout learning, whereas CD1 uses only one.
+Therefore, samples from PCD are an average of samples from several models.
+Since model averaging helps, PCD generates better samples.

+In PCD, the persistent Markov chain explores different regions of the state space.
+However, CD1 lets the Markov chain run for only one step.
+So CD1 cannot explore the space of possibilities much and can miss out on increasing the energy of some states which ought to be improbable.
+These states might be reached when running the machine for a long time leading to unrealistic samples.
+1
+point
+6.

+It's time for some math now!

+In RBMs, the energy of any configuration is a linear function of the state.

+E(v,h)=−∑iaivi−∑jbjhj−∑i,jvihjWij

+and this eventually leads to

+ΔWij∝⟨vihj⟩data−⟨vihj⟩model

+If the energy was non-linear, such as

+E(v,h)=−∑iaif(vi)−∑jbjg(hj)−∑i,jf(vi)g(hj)Wij

+for some non-linear functions f and g, which of the following would be true.

+ΔWij∝⟨f(vi)⟩data⟨g(hj)⟩data−⟨f(vi)⟩model⟨g(hj)⟩model

+ΔWij∝⟨f(vi)g(hj)⟩data−⟨f(vi)g(hj)⟩model

+ΔWij∝⟨vihj⟩data−⟨vihj⟩model

+ΔWij∝f(⟨vi⟩data)g(⟨hj⟩data)−f(⟨vi⟩model)g(⟨hj⟩model)
+1
+point
+7.

+In RBMs, the energy of any configuration is a linear function of the state.

+E(v,h)=−∑iaivi−∑jbjhj−∑i,jvihjWij

+and this eventually leads to

+P(hj=1|v)=11+exp⁡(−∑iWijvi−bj)

+If the energy was non-linear, such as

+E(v,h)=−∑iaif(vi)−∑jbjg(hj)−∑i,jf(vi)g(hj)Wij

+for some non-linear functions f and g, which of the following would be true.

+P(hj=1|v)=11+exp⁡(−∑iWijf(vi)−bj)

+P(hj=1|v)=11+exp⁡((g(0)−g(1))(∑iWijf(vi)+bj))

+P(hj=1|v)=11+exp⁡(−∑iWijvi−bj)

+None of these is correct.
+I understand that submitting work that isn’t my own may result in permanent failure of this course or deactivation of my Coursera account.
+6 questions unanswered